farblos/wpg2dk/README.md

       with warnings           722
       without any issues     2399

-    Media object counts by error category.
-Objects having errors with different categories are counted more than once.
+    Media object counts by error ID.
+Objects having errors with different IDs are counted more than once.

       no_wpgmd               1248

-    Media object counts by warning category.
+    Media object counts by warning ID.
 Objects having errors are not counted here.
-Objects having warnings with different categories are counted more than once.
+Objects having warnings with different IDs are counted more than once.

       exiftool_warnings       722